You can purchase a recording of the concert for $10 here

 Dreambox artists in this project

-Guest speaker: Vivian Stavis
+Guest speaker: Vivian Stavis, the Lillian Howell Project

-Vivian Stavis is the manager at The Lillian Howell Project (Lillian’s).
+Vivian Stavis is the manager at the Lillian Howell Project (Lillian’s).
 Lillian’s is a refuge, situated in the Inner West, providing medium to long-term, 24 hour supported housing for up to 11 young women and girls from the age of 13 to 17 years.
 Lillian’s aim is to provide these young women, who are survivors of child sexual abuse, neglect, homelessness or family violence, with an inclusive, stable and safe environment.

 Vivian has worked in Community Services for over 15 years, with experience working with Domestic Violence and Adult women survivors of child sexual abuse.
 She has a passion in working with and empowering women and children since the start of her career and is proud of her achievements, especially at Lillian’s, where she has been the manager for 7 years, and believes this is the best job she has ever had!

 In 2015, Lillian’s was awarded the Edna Ryan Award for community activism and feminist activity within the community.
 In 2019, Vivian won Westfields Local Hero and Lillian’s was awarded $10,000 to provide workshops and social outings for the girls and in 2020 Lillian’s and Good Shepherd were awarded “Best Partnership award” for the collaboration to provide onsite counselling for the girls by Youth Action, youth worker awards.